Installation

 Delimiter String delimiter used internally.
 Do not change it unless you have issues.
 Yes !!_!!

-LicenseKey Your licence key for the Pipeline Pilot Gadget.
+LicenseKey Your license key for the Pipeline Pilot Gadget.
 Yes

 DefaultProjectName Name of the LiveDesign project that will be used by components by default (only used by deprecated components).
 No Global